varnishcache/varnish-cache/doc/sphinx/users-guide/purging.rst

 The ban list contains the ID of the ban, the timestamp when the ban entered the ban list.
 A count of the objects that has reached this point in the ban list, optionally postfixed with a 'G' for "Gone", if the ban is no longer valid.
 Finally, the ban expression is listed.
+Notice that durations are not necessarily expressed in the originally given unit, for instance ``7d`` will get turned into ``1w``.

 The ban can be marked as "Gone" if it is a duplicate ban, but is still kept in the list for optimization purposes.

 Forcing a cache miss
 ~~~~~~~~~~~~~~~~~~~~